andrewsunglaekim/advanced_git_workshop/readme.md

 We can use `git merge` in order to combine two branches.
 The branch that we currently are on is the branch that gets merged into, and the argument to `git merge` is the branch we are trying to merge in.

-> With regard to the `^` symbol, `^1` would be the branch you are on, and `^2` would be the branch that is being merged in.
+> With regard to the `^` symbol, `^1` would be the branch we are on, and `^2` would be the branch that is being merged in.

 When `git merge` is executed, git creates a new commit that represents the "change" of merging two branches together.
 This is generally a good thing when used "correctly".
 However, there is no real "correct" way, and every team/project needs to decide what strategy works for them.
-Just know that merging does create commit when we start to talk about merging versus rebasing.
+Just know that merging does create a commit when we start to talk about merging versus rebasing.

 ## [Rebasing](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) (10/160)
 Similar to when we merge, [`git rebase`](https://git-scm.com/docs/git-rebase) is another way we can grab changes from the upstream.
 Merge is always a forward moving change record, an additional commit.
 Alternatively, rebase "rewrites" history.[`git rebase`](https://git-scm.com/docs/git-rebase) reapplies commits on top of another base tip.